 Serves on: Executive Committee, Finance Committee, Regional District of Mt.
 Waddington Board, Regional Hospital Board, BC Ferries Northern Advisory Committee, Island Coast Economic Trust, Municipal Insurance Association

 Councillor Corbett-Labatt was born in PEI into an Air Force family and over the years lived on several air force bases and communities across Canada and in Germany.
 Pat moved to Port Hardy in 1975, where she established her career, put down roots, learned how to fish, and entrenched herself into the community.
 Even while raising a family, taking courses, and working full-time, Pat has always been an active and involved member of the Port Hardy community.
 Now retired she feels her educational qualifications (highest credential Masters of Adult Education), administrative, and committee experience will be useful tools in being a Port Hardy councillor.
 Away from council, Pat enjoys fishing, gardening, being with her family, and travelling.

-Serves on: Executive Committee, Finance Committee, First Nations Relations Committee, Poverty Pilot Program, Regional District Mt.
+Serves on: Executive Committee, Finance Committee, Operational Services Committee, Poverty Pilot Program, Regional District Mt.
 Waddington Board (alternate) Regional Hospital Board (alternate), Mt.
 Waddington Health Network, Primary Care Local Working Group, Hardy Bay Senior Citizens Society.

 COUNCILLOR DENNIS DUGAS